brightzheng100/semver-config-concourse-resource/README.md

 - [2019-07-16] Added support for detecting config changes within the same version
 - [2019-09-10] Released v1.0.0:
   - Fixed the content hash detection issue by adding hash as part of the version identifiers
-  - bumped yq to latest v2.4.0
+  - Bumped yq to latest v2.4.0
+- [2019-09-24] Released v2.0.0:
+  - Added new version pattern "`-`" to cover more version-based scenarios, where the version might not be strictly semantic compatible
+  - Refactored the code with more test cases

 ## The Config File Example

 The config file can be any sensible yaml format.

-The simlest one might be:
+The simplest one might be:

 ```yaml
 # examples/version-only.yaml